in Digital Printing

 - Add white elements to a graphic to be printed on dark-colored stock.

-- Great for packaging, direct mail, and invitations
+- Perfect for direct mail, and invitations

 Once again, this piece is available free of charge.
 Just call or email your sales representative.